 Ok, thanks for the “history lesson.”
 Slavery was legal in early America too.
 And some churches supported it.
 So, is he saying if something wasn’t illegal early in history, that it has a lifetime pass of remaining not only legal but morally true?
 He may want to reconsider this line of reasoning.

 Mr. Kristof seems to be utterly unaware of the pro-life argument too.
-With today’s state of journalism, I am not surprised though.
 In my experience, the pro-abortion crowd cares almost nothing about understanding the pro-life position.
 As I’ve explained the pro-life arguments to pro-abortion people, they often look confused because their whole world has just been turned upside down that the pro-life argument is not “Because the Bible told me.”

 Yet today it’s taken as self-evident among conservative Christians that life begins at fertilization — without realizing that this would have astonished many Christians throughout the ages.

 So, according to Mr. Kristof, a Christian only can believe what he or she believes other Christians have thought?
 If true, which Christians do we believe?
 Do I have to follow what the Presbyterians through history have believed?
 Or the Baptist?
 Help!
 I’m a Christian and I cannot think for myself!
 It is clear Mr. Kristof doesn’t think very highly of Christians and has at best a cultural caricature of their beliefs.
-Sure, we’ve brought a lot of it onto ourselves, I’ll give him that.
-And the “conservative” Christian comment; I get the impression Mr. Kristof is trying to weaken the pro-life argument by suggesting you don’t want to be pro-life, because if you are, you know…you are one of those Christians.
+Sure, we’ve brought a lot of it onto ourselves.
+And the “conservative” Christian comment; I get the impression Mr. Kristof is trying to weaken the pro-life argument by suggesting you don’t want to be pro-life, because if you are, you know, you are one of those Christians.

 Well, to probably Mr. Kristof’s surprise, the fact, yes I mean fact, that life begins at conception is not learned because a Baptist told me.
 But because science says so.
 More specifically, embryology says so.
 And the fact that life begins at conception is in no way only a conservative Christian “belief.”
 It seems Mr. Kristof and Dr. Parker should pick up an embryology textbook.